bakkot/dfa-lib/README.md

 * Parsing.

-* Various manipulations: converting NFAs to DFAs, finding minimal DFAs, taking intersections, etc.
+* Various manipulations: converting NFAs to DFAs, finding minimal DFAs, taking intersections, Kleene stars, etc.

 * Equivalence counterexamples: given two automata, find strings accepted by one and not the other, if they are not equivalent.